Skip to Content

 The prognosis (chance of recovery) and treatment options depend on the following:

-Prognosis and treatment decisions for neuroblastoma are also affected by tumor biology, which includes:
+Prognosis and treatment options for neuroblastoma are also affected by tumor biology, which includes:

 The tumor biology is said to be favorable or unfavorable, depending on these factors.
 A favorable tumor biology means there is a better chance of recovery.